mvkaioz/mvkaioz/README.md

 - 👋 Hi, I’m @mvkaioz
 - 👀 I’m interested in mechanical keyboards!
-- 🌱 I’m currently a San Jose State University student majoring in Management Information Systems!
+- 🌱 I’m a recent San Jose State University graduate majoring in Management Information Systems!

 <!---
 mvkaioz/mvkaioz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.